Ion Rîmaru: Early life

-University
+Education

 Rîmaru entered the Faculty of Veterinary Medicine in 1966 with a grade of 5.33 (out of 10).
 He repeated his second year there.
 At the time of his arrest, Rîmaru was in the course of repeating his third year.

 Although he had entered a university, one of Rîmaru's professors described him as shy and semi-literate, with a very poor vocabulary and an extremely narrow range of interests.
 His roommates reported that he behaved strangely, so they avoided him.
 When he became enraged, Rîmaru would harm himself; he was found to have over twenty cuts on his arms and legs.
 A university classmate reported that one night, at the dormitory, Rîmaru did not sleep but instead prowled outside a room where he knew a girl had come to visit a classmate.
 Doctors diagnosed him with esophageal spasm, reactive nervous syndrome and mental problems in 1967.